 The disclosure of the presence of any volunteers must be in your written agreement.
 A volunteer is any person 13 years or older, who is not enrolled as a child in care at the family child care home, and who works in the child care home without compensation.
 Volunteer does not mean an additional adult or a substitute.

-- Including this in the agreement may help parents feel more comfortable leaving their child(ren) in your care, and more confident in an emergency.
+Including this in the agreement may help parents feel more comfortable leaving their child(ren) in the provider's care, and more confident in an emergency.

-- Disclosure: Maryland law requires that you document, on or before the date of a child’s admission to care, that the child’s parent was given, or advised how to obtain, information concerning:
+Maryland law requires that provider's document, on or before the date of a child’s admission to care, that the child’s parent was given, or advised how to obtain, information concerning:

 - consumer education on child care; and